 Nutrition

-Kanikama is loaded with artificial ingredients, making real crab, such as these Baked Crab Legs, a healthier choice.
+Kanikama is loaded with artificial ingredients, making real crab, such as these Baked Crab Legs or Grilled Crab Legs, a healthier choice.
 In addition, Kanikama calories come from carbs whereas real crab is from protein.

 More Resources